 Delving deeper

-For two of the top 25 funders, gold OA comprised over half of total publications in 2021 (German Research Foundation and UK Research and Innovation).
-The European Commission was also very near to achieving this milestone with 49%.
-On the other hand, for sixteen of the top funders, gold OA was used for less than 30% of published articles.
-These include some of those whose funding led to some of the largest numbers of publications in 2021, such as the National Natural Science Foundation and Ministry of Science and Technology, China, and the National Science Foundation (NSF), USA.
+For five of the top 25 funders, gold OA comprised at least half of total publications in 2022 (European Commission, German Research Foundation (DFG) and UK Research and Innovation (UKRI), Ministry of Economy and Finance-Spain, Ministry of Education and Science- Portugal).
+On the other hand, for seven of the top funders, gold OA was used for less than 30% of published articles.
+These include some of those whose funding led to some of the largest numbers of publications in 2022, such as the National Natural Science Foundation and Ministry of Education, China, and the National Science Foundation (NSF), USA.
+In 2022, the opportunity to choose gold OA applied to more than 80% of output for twenty-three of the top 25 funders.
+The remaining two funders’ rates were between 70% and 80%.

 Gold represents those publications where the final published version of an article (Version of Record) is freely and permanently available online immediately on publication for anyone, anywhere to read.
 This includes articles in hybrid journals.
 See Methodology and Notes for more information.